shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

+- 35 (tensions): all tensions, no tonescape
+  - tonescapes_22 all tensions (all triple) no tonescape
 - Continue all tensions so far into the neutral tonescape.
 - Then drop the tonescape and stay oriented to the anchor.
 - Try this with Indepent Solfege Names, too (gateway to Independent Relationship).